Sauter-University/sauter-university-2025-challenge/src/terraform/README.md

 - `roles/resourcemanager.projectIamAdmin` - Manage project-level IAM policies
 - `roles/serviceusage.serviceUsageAdmin` - Enable and disable Google Cloud APIs

-**Use Case**: This service account is designed for Terraform to manage the complete infrastructure lifecycle with administrative privileges.
+**Use Case**: This service account is designed for Terraform to manage the complete infrastructure lifecycle with administrative privileges, including full control over the unified storage bucket.

 ### IAM Configuration